kristkam/tododos/README.md

 ### 🔄 **Real-time Sync**
 - Powered by Firebase Firestore for instant synchronization
 - Changes appear immediately on all connected devices
-- Optimistic updates using React 19's `useOptimistic` for instant UI feedback
+- Smooth updates using React 19's `useTransition` for optimal mobile performance

 ### 📱 **Mobile-First Design**
 - Responsive design that works perfectly on all screen sizes